fejlek/Nine-Circles-Statistics/First Circle - Linear Regression/First_circle_linear_regression_3.md

 ```

 <br/> However, the residual cluster bootstrap does not help with
 heteroskedasticity.
-Provided that the variance of individual errors
+Provided that the variance of idiosyncratic errors
 changes with the value of predictors, our prediction interval could be
 severely underestimated or overestimated (residual cluster bootstrap, in
 essence, pools these errors together, creating an “averaged” estimate of
-the individual error).
+the idiosyncratic error).
 And to remedy that, we would need a
 heteroskedasticity model.
 This is unlike confidence intervals, which we
 could compute in a way that was robust to heteroskedasticity.